 I know that many children have now had medical care and intervention (including surgery) who would not have without Safe Haven’s help.
 More families have access to clean drinking water – which is such a basic need in terms of preventing many illnesses.
 More children have seen a doctor and/or dentist, are taking medications safely and appropriately, are getting vitamins and supplemental nutrition; more parents understand their child’s health problems, and more families are using toothbrushes.
 Maybe just as importantly, more families are no longer alone and feeling helpless about their child’s medical condition, as they know that Safe Haven is their ally and advocate in getting the best possible care for their children.”

 “I took the position as physiotherapist with Safe Haven so I could gain more experience working with children with disabilities.
 Using physical therapy helps to strengthen their bodies and make them healthier.
 Safe Haven provides many opportunities to children that they did not have before.
 Prior to Safe Haven, I worked as a physiotherapist with Handicap International for seven years.”

-“My name is Sopheary and I am working for Safe Haven as Rehabilitation Assistance.
+“My name is Sopheary and I am working for Safe Haven as Interventionist.
 I really like and so happy to do that because my job is amazing, my work teach me how to help them with physical therapy and occupational therapy and I can see our children progress and see the happiness in their family.
 It’s a great job that I can help children with disabilities in my country to encourage them and tell them that I love them, they’re not alone anymore.